SuryaPrakashkeerthipati/NetworkListener/README.md

 Follow below mentioned commands to publish Api's into docker.It builds the containers of the individual docker files.

+Go to the root folder of the project and run below mentioned command through command line.

 docker-compose up --build